somiandras/dend-capstone/README.md

 ## Technologies/Services Used

-- Airflow
-- S3
+- **Storage:** AWS S3
+- **Workflow management:** Airflow
-- Amazon Redshift
+- **Data Warehouse:** Amazon Redshift
+- **Supplementary tools:** PyData ecosystem (eg. Jupyter, pandas, etc.)

 ## Processing Steps

+I manage all data operations in an Airflow pipeline, from launching a Redshift cluster to creating the final data outputs.
+Only exception is weather data preprocessing, which I did in a separate Python script.

+\<PIPELINE IMAGE\>

 ### 1. Preprocessing

 The original csv file from NOAA contained daily observations from 134 weather stations in New York, New Jersey and Connecticut, from 2017-01-01 to 2020-07-31.

-In order to simulate loading from different formats and to preprocess the datafile, I filtered the columns, split up the csv file into daily JSON files, and uploaded them to the S3 bucket in the following format: `s3://dend-projects-somi/weather/<YEAR-MONTH>/weather-<DATE>.json`.
+In order to simulate loading from different formats and to preprocess the datafile, I filtered the columns, split up the csv file into daily JSON files, and uploaded them to the S3 bucket in the following format: `s3://dend-capstone-somi/weather/<YEAR-MONTH>/weather-<DATE>.json` (this is done in `preprocess_weather_data.py`).

 ### 2. Setting up Redshift

+For the sake of practicing these technologies, I created tasks in my Airflow pipeline to set up a Redshift cluster and save connection details into Airflow for later use.
+This way I can restart my project from scratch just by running the pipeline (if the Redshift cluster is already up and running the related tasks succeed quickly).

 ### 3. ETL

 #### 3.1 Staging

+- Data from the input sources is staged in Redshift tables under `stage` schema:
+  - `staging.trip`: data from the yellow cab trips data source for the current date range
+  - `staging.zone`: taxi zone identification data
+  - `staging.weather`: daily weather data for the current date range for all weather stations
+- Tables are (re)created each time the pipeline is run, making sure that no residual data from previous runs spills into the current operation.
+- Staging tasks are set up in a way, that they create meaningful results in scheduler DAG runs and ad-hoc (manual) runs:
+  - If DAG is scheduled, import date range is between previous successful run date and current execution date
+  - If DAG is run manually or there is no previous success date the import is run between the preset minimum date and current execution date

 #### 3.2 Final Load